walterfreeman/music/tech.md

 ---
 layout: page
 title: Technology
-#category: top
+category: top
 permalink: tech.html
-#menu: top
+menu: top
 use_math: true
 ---

-In this class we will use several
+In this class we will use several pieces of technology to take measurements,